 What if I cannot tolerate fish oil or want an alternative?

-You can still take vitamin D with any meal that contains some fat, such as nuts, yogurt, eggs, olive oil, or avocado.
+You can take vitamin D with any meal that contains some fat, such as nuts, yogurt, eggs, olive oil, or avocado.
 The benefit comes from the fat, so omega-3 is helpful but not required.

 Who is most likely to notice a difference from taking them together?